 Maybe you're interested in editing and just can't choose any section in particular.

 If you pay attention to detail and have an eye for design being an Editorial Assistant (EA) just might be the perfect way for you to be involved in Redbrick.
 You'll be working behind the scenes in the production of the newspaper, checking for consistency in its design and content.

 This role requires you to come to the Redbrick office to at least one of our two fortnightly EA sessions, which will be held every other week on Tuesday and Thursday, and help us catch any mistakes that might slip through before we go to print.

 Whether or not you've had experience of proofing or editing before, if you like working as a team and want to be involved in the editing process of Redbrick then being an EA is the position for you.

-If you'd like to apply for either position, email us at firstname.lastname@example.org and let us know briefly about yourself and why you are interested.
+If you'd like to apply for the position or find out more, email us at firstname.lastname@example.org and let us know briefly about yourself and why you're interested.